Skip to content

 Streaming ingest

-The new path is implemented internally in open_climate_service.streaming, while open_climate_service.ingestions remains the application-facing layer that owns routes, artifact records, and publication state.
+The streaming engine lives in open_climate_service.streaming, while open_climate_service.ingestions is the application-facing layer that owns routes, artifact records, and publication state.

 Artifact